 CHEVY BOLT EV LEMON LAW CASES

-Once again, the Chevy Bolt EV made our list of Top Lemon Law cases.
 GM has recalled their all-electric Chevy Bolt numerous times due to the batteries catching fire suddenly and without any forewarning.
 These batteries, manufactured by LG Chem in South Korea, have the chance of catching fire even when the vehicle is not plugged in to charge.

 The Difference Between an Auto Manufacturer Buyback and a Rebate